Captain: Vanasen Kanniah

 The rules of the game of golf to be played within the society shall be those of the Royal & Ancient Golf Club of St. Andrews, unless otherwise stated by the local club rules.

-All players must arrive at the tee box at least 10 minutes before the first tee off time.
+Tee Time Arrival: All players must be present at the tee box at least 10 minutes before the first tee off time.

 All membership fees and green fees are to be paid into the society bank account as below: